kujenga/website/content/blog/go-mlp.md

 There are a few different approaches to Gradient Descent, but the one we will be starting off with here is the simplest, called Stochastic Gradient Descent (SGD).
-With SGD, you look at one input at a time and update the network based on the loss from that input/label pair.
+With SGD, you look at one input at a time from your dataset, and update the network based on the loss from that input/label pair.
 Other types of gradient descent such as batch and mini-batch look at multiple inputs and label pairs at a time, which can have various advantages[^gradientDescentTypes], but introduce complexity as well, so we skip those for the scope of this post.

 ### Backpropagation in more detail

-To get into the details of what our backpropagation implementation will actually look like, first we look at a single layer, going from the output activations back to the inputs from the previous.
-The basic steps for this are:
+To get into the details of what our backpropagation implementation will actually look like, first let's look at a single layer, going from the output activations back to the inputs from the previous.
+The basic steps for this process are:

 1. Compute errors in the output against labels from the training data and transform these error values with the loss function.
 1. Use that loss to inform updates to the weight and bias parameters in a way that decreases the loss, and thus the error.

-This is what is needed for the first back-propagation step in Multi-layer backpropagation.
+This is what is needed for the first back-propagation step in multi-layer backpropagation.

 {{< img file="22-backprop-single-layer.png" alt="Backpropagation in a Single Layer" loc=center width=60% >}}